phamtoquyen/Language-Exchange-Matchmaker/README.md

 ### Bug Fixes
 * RESTful API created for the messageModel
 * Connected the FrontEnd pages to their respective BackEnd
+* Fixed an issue where you can see your own account as a person you could chat to

 ### Known Issues
 * Refresh needed for chats to appear